What is the Best Medicare Supplement Plan in Pennsylvania?

 You can shop for a new Medicare Supplement Plan at any time.
 However, in most cases you will be required to undergo medical underwriting when changing plans.
-Also, you can be denied coverage for pre-existing conditions.
+Also, it's possible that you can be denied coverage for pre-existing conditions when changing plans.

 As long as you continue paying your premiums, Medicare Supplement Plan coverage automatically renews each year.
 You cannot be removed from a plan as long as you continue paying your premiums on time.